awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 1. The managed node is rebooted if any updates were installed\. \(Exception: If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the managed node isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](patch-manager-about-aws-runpatchbaseline.md#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.\)

 ------
-#### [ RHEL, CentOS Stream, and Rocky Linux  ]
+#### [ RHEL and Rocky Linux  ]

-On Red Hat Enterprise Linux, CentOS Stream, and Rocky Linux managed nodes, the patch installation workflow is as follows:
+On Red Hat Enterprise Linux and Rocky Linux managed nodes, the patch installation workflow is as follows:

 1. If a list of patches is specified using an https URL or an Amazon Simple Storage Service \(Amazon S3\) path\-style URL using the `InstallOverrideList` parameter for the `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` documents, the listed patches are installed and steps 2\-7 are skipped\.